PAY RANGE: EP13

 LICENSES, REGISTRATIONS AND/OR CERTIFICATES

-- Possession of a valid proper class motor vehicle operator's license as issued by the Commonwealth of Pennsylvania prior to appointment and during tenure of employment as an Environmental Scientist 1 if required by work assignment. .
+Possession of a valid proper class motor vehicle operator's license as issued by the Commonwealth of Pennsylvania prior to appointment and during tenure of employment as an Environmental Scientist 1 if required by work assignment. .

 Ad.
 Board – 5/14